What To Plant In June

 Again, zone 8 is quite hot in June.
 So, you will want to start seeds indoors for your fall plants.
 Here are some to start:

-June is too hot to really start any plants outside in zone 9 and 10.
-You can however, start the following indoors:
+June is too hot to start plants outside in zones 9 and 10.
+You can, however, start the following indoors:

 What To Plant In June